 - Canoeing – rentals are available at the College Cabin to paddle on the Elkhart River … just a few minutes from campus.
 Also, both private and public canoe rentals are located throughout the northern Indiana area for canoeing on the St. Joseph River and local lakes.

-- Hiking – Merry Lea Environmental Learning Center Hiking Indiana’s long distance trails
+- Hiking – Merry Lea Environmental Learning Center and Indiana’s long distance trails

 - Kayaking – both private and public kayak rentals are available for paddling on the St. Joseph River, local lakes and on the East Race Waterway.